moredrowsy/algorithms_i/project3/README.md

 - 0/1 Knapsack using branch and bound best-first search
 - Traveling Salesman Problem using branch and bound best-first search

-## Simple verification of each tasks
+## Interactive program to run the above tasks

 ```bash
 python3 -m run